 Oktaven Audio is a recording studio in Mount Vernon, New York specializing in classical, jazz, and acoustic music recording.
 Designed by Francis Manzella, the studio features over 1500 square feet of recording area with a 42'X30'X13' live room, a stunning Hamburg Steinway D 9’ concert grand, a beautiful New York Steinway D, a world-class collection of microphones, preamps and outboard gear, and a variety of amps and instruments.
 Less than a mile from the Bronx border, Oktaven Audio offers a wonderful-sounding, comfortable, and sophisticated atmosphere in which to record.

-The 415 sq.ft. main control room houses a 36-channel Studer 903 mixing console; a Pro Tools HDX system with Burl, Cranesong, Farrofish, and Apogee AD / DA conversion; full analog capability with a 24-track Studer A800 MKIII multitrack machine and Ampex and Otari 2-track decks; Dante connectivity throughout the studio; and monitoring by Barefoot, PMC, and Focal.
+The 415 sq.ft. main control room houses a 32 channel API Legacy AXS mixing console; a Pro Tools HDX system with Burl, Cranesong, Ferrofish, and Apogee AD / DA conversion; full analog capability with a 24-track Studer A800 MKIII multitrack Otari 2-track decks; Dante connectivity throughout the studio; and monitoring by Barefoot, PMC, and Focal.

 The studio also provides a lounge and a library with a wide selection of musical scores and urtexts, music books, and rare facsimile editions.

 Oktaven is 25 minutes from midtown, two blocks from the Mount Vernon West Metro North station, and is easily accessible to the tri-state area.